hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 to on the next stage.
 This way, we have to consider only `N + M` plans, that alleviates the inefficiency of the core search algorithm of `VolcanoPlanner`.

-The fundamental observation, is that splitting optimization into serveral phases `doesn't guarantee the optimal plan` in the general case.
+The fundamental observation, is that splitting optimization into several phases `doesn't guarantee the optimal plan` in the general case.
 That is, if we generated plans `P1, P2 ...
 Pm ...`, and picked `Pm` as the best one, it doesn't mean that applying additional rules to `Pm` will produce the optimal plan `Pm'`.
 Another plan `Pn`, such that `cost(Pn) > cost(Pm)`, could yield better plan `Pn'`, such that `cost(Pn') < cost(Pm')`.